AbhiramPaku/Week1/README.md

 # Week1
-To create a Machine Learning MOdel to predict greenhouse emission based on the previous historic data/ previous data.
+To create a Machine Learning Model to predict greenhouse emission based on the previous historic data/ previous data.